Greg-Boggs/gregboggs.com/content/blog/2012-06-26-drupal-scrum-tips.md

 categories:
   - Blog
 ---
-So, I&#8217;d like to stop using waterfall development for Drupal projects.
+So, I'd like to stop using waterfall development for Drupal projects.
 The first step is to teach myself to be a good advocate for something different&#8230; Started way back in the early 90&#8242;s was a thing called scrum&#8230; It really is very different.
-Here are some resources that don&#8217;t suck.
+Here are some resources that don't suck.

 <http://blog.merge.nl/20110619/scrum-driven-drupal-development>